ogzhanolguncu/go-realtime-chat/README.md

 - [] Send active user list: When a client establishes a connection, send them the list of active users.
 - [] Check whisper logic: Ensure the logic for handling whispers is robust and correct.
 - [x] Consider adding timestamps to messages for better context.
+- [] When two users join at the same time server locks, which shouldn't
+- [] Send messages from server with prefix so client can decide how to show them like SYSTEM_MESSAGE, CHAT_MESSAGE(whisper and group)